What is Direct Remit? Fast, Secure, and Fee-Free Money Transfers

 Key Points about Direct Remit:

-- Cost-Effective: Saves both time and money compared to other transaction methods like checks.
+• Cost-Effective: Saves on time and financial resources as opposed to other methods of making transactions, like the use of checks.

 How Direct Remit Works